Welcome to Flocabulary! Follow the steps below to get started using Flocabulary in your classroom today. You’ll learn how to:

 4. Assign Videos, Activities, and Quizzes

 Assign videos, activities, and assessments to measure student progress and determine next steps for teaching.
 To assign a video, activity, or assessment to your students, go to any unit, and click on “Assign”.
-Then, select a class for the assignment.
+Then, select classes or students for the assignment.

 In the pop-up box that appears, from the list including Video, Vocab Cards, Vocab Game, Read & Respond, Quiz, and Lyric Lab, choose any you would like to assign.
 Note that Vocab Cards and Lyric Lab are customizable, so you can select certain words to assign or include a special note to your students for writing a rhyme.
 You can also optionally select a “visible starting” date to choose when the assignment will appear under students’ assignments as well as a due date.
 When all desired activities have been selected, click “Create Assignment”.